How to Set Up a Dedicated Minecraft Server on Linux

 Here are the optimal server requirements to run a Minecraft server on Linux:

-- Intel i5 or i7 CPUs or AMD Ryzen 5 or 7-based CPUs and better.
+• Intel i5 or i7 CPUs, AMD Ryzen 5 or 7-based CPUs, and better.

-For the purposes of this article, Minecraft was installed on a Liquid Web Dedicated server with the following configuration:
+For this article, Minecraft is installed on a Liquid Web Dedicated Server with the following configuration:

-Connect to your server’s console or connect remotely via secure shell (SSH).
-If you are connecting remotely via SSH, use the following command to log in as the root user.
+Access your server’s console or connect remotely via secure shell (SSH).
+If connecting remotely via SSH, use the following command to log in as the root user:

 ssh root@serveripaddress

-If this is your first time connecting to this server, you will be prompted to confirm you want to connect to a new, previously unknown host.
-Type yes,and you will be prompted for the root password.
-Once you enter it, you are logged in as root.
+If this is your first time connecting to this server, you will be prompted to confirm that you want to connect to a new unknown host.
+Select the yes option, and you will be asked for the root password for the host.
+Once entered, you will be logged in as root.

-It is recommended to create a separate user account so that if your Minecraft server is compromised, the exploiter does not have access to the root user account.
-Use the following command to create a user named mcuser.
+We highly recommend creating a separate user account with restricted privileges, so that if your Minecraft server is compromised, the hacker does not get access to the root user account.
+Use the command below to create a user named mcuser:

 adduser mcuser

-The following command is to set the password for the new user.
+Here is the command is to set the password for our new user:

 passwd mcuser